-So in 2003, due to focusing on other events (e.g., the Davis Brevet Series, Ironman Coeur d’Alene, Paris-Brest-Paris), I had not done a single CTC event.
+In 2003, due to focusing on other events such as the Davis Brevet Series, Ironman Coeur d’Alene, and Paris-Brest-Paris, I had not done a single California Triple Crown event.
 In fact, the last one I had done was the Death Valley Double in November 2002, almost 1.5 years ago.
-How time flies.

-In addition, after PBP last year, I took something of break from cycling, wanting to focus on other things in my life (house projects, relationships, personal growth…) In fact, the only time I rode >100 miles since September 2003 was a training ride with the Tri-City Tri Club a few weeks prior, as it seems there have still been too many other things I wanted to focus on besides training.
+Also, after PBP last year, I took something of break from cycling, wanting to focus on other things in my life such as house projects, relationships, and personal growth.
+In fact, the only time I rodeover >100 miles since September 2003 was a training ride with the Tri-City Tri Club a few weeks prior, as it seems there have still been too many other things I wanted to focus on besides training.

 The Hemet Double, therefore, was something of a “re-introduction” ride back into ultra-cycling.
 Oh, and also “re-introduction” to the recumbent.
-The last time I rode it >15 miles was also the 2002 Death Valley Double.
+The last time I rode it more than 15 miles was also the 2002 Death Valley Double.
 I think I only rode it about 100 miles total in 2003 while my Cannondale got all the attention.

 Preparation & the Drive